guilemouse/Overthrow/README.md

 * May even Cap off the infinite sizes of trucks working from import shops.
 (Maybe)

 # 2023 Features
-* Difficulty Fast traveling is now set for "Open, No Weapons, No Drugs/Weapons/Hostile Vehicles", instead of "Open, No Drugs/Weapons, No Drugs/Weapons/Hostile Vehicles".
+* Difficulty Fast traveling options is now set for "Open, No Weapons, No Drugs/Weapons/Hostile Vehicles", instead of "Open, No Drugs/Weapons, No Drugs/Weapons/Hostile Vehicles".
 * Fixed more bugs.

 # Overthrow 2021 Features